 Play Memories, Playwork and Setting the Stage for "Loose Parts" Play

 This workshop will explore the phenomenon of adventure playgrounds and the profession of playwork, which developed in the UK after World War II.
 Adventure playgrounds use loose parts— materials such as wood, sand, water, cardboard boxes, string, fabric, and other recycled materials.
 We will consider how these materials and the site itself contribute to the children's play.
-This session will lay the groundwork for the afternoon event of setting up and carrying out a Community Adventure Play Experience (CAPE) in Sullivan Park, nearby in Yonkers.
+This session will lay the groundwork for the afternoon event of setting up and carrying out a Community Adventure Play Experience (CAPE) in Yonkers.